PCWI'S Calibration Laboratory

 PCWI's in-house calibration laboratory began at our Cardiff facility New South Wales Australia in June 1995.
 A wide range of our customer's instruments have been tested in our temperature and humidity controlled environment since then.
 Our Australian and Overseas customers return their equipment year after year for re-calibration.

 PCWI's quality management system is certified to ISO 9001 (Quality management systems - Requirements) and the Laboratory operates in accordance with ISO.IEC 17025 (General requirements for the competence of testing and calibration laboratories).

-Any company's Quality Management System certified to ISO 9001 required to have their measuring equipment calibrated or verified, or both at specified intervals.
-Any company or individual should have their measuring equipment calibrated so they can be confident thier equipment operates within manufacturer's specifications or complies in some circumstances to Australian Standards or International Standards.
+Any company's Quality Management System certified to ISO 9001 is required to have their measuring equipment calibrated or verified, or both at specified intervals.
+Any company or individual should have their measuring equipment calibrated so they can be confident their equipment operates within manufacturer's specifications or complies in some circumstances to Australian Standards or International Standards.